hanjoongcho/CheatSheet/kotlin/kotlin.md

     return block(this)
 }
 ```
+## apply
-### Calls the specified function block with this value as its receiver and returns this value.
+#### Calls the specified function block with this value as its receiver and returns this value.
 ```kotlin
 /**
  * Calls the specified function [block] with `this` value as its receiver and returns `this` value.